 The Campus Highlights website outlines campus locations you might visit.

-New Student Orientation and Parents’ Weekend provide parking for parents.
+New Student Orientation and Family Weekend provide parking.
 At other times, permits are required for campus lots when you visit.
 Visit the parking website for more.